 You can view different pages when you preview a report

 While you are in Preview mode, you can use the Book tool in the status bar to change pages.
-The look and position of the Book tool changed from FileMaker Pro 9 (where it looked like a rolodex and was positioned on the left) to FMP 10 (where is as moved to the top and took on the look of a tiny spiral book.)
-In both cases, use the slider (or bookmark) to move through the pages.
+The look and position of the Book tool changed from FileMaker Pro 9 (where it looks like a rolodex and is positioned on the left) to FMP 10 (where is has moved to the top and looks like a tiny spiral book.)
+In both cases use the slider (or bookmark) to move through the pages.

 Accessing and Printing Field Definitions